 - Eye Contact: Creepy staring implies threatening posture.
 While it's good to hold eye contact while speaking, if you go so far as to stare and fixate your eye contact, it makes people uncomfortable and insecure.

-- Handshake: Gripping someone's hands in a bone crushing fashion implies over aggressiveness, insecurity, and power.
-Instead, strive for a confident and approachable handshake that does not hurt the other person.
+- Handshake: Gripping someone's hands in a bone-crushing fashion implies over-aggressiveness, insecurity and power.
+Instead, strive for a confident, approachable handshake that does not hurt the other person.

 - Handshake: Shaking hands with what feels like a wet, limp fish communicates a lack of confidence and fear.
 Your handshake should be friendly and assertive, not weak and unsure.

-- Head motion: Nodding aggressively when someone is talking to you indicates you are impatient and want him or her to finish speaking quickly.
+- Head Motion: Nodding aggressively when someone is talking to you indicates you are impatient and want them to finish speaking quickly.
 This makes other people feel invalidated and rushed.
 Instead, nod your head to indicate agreement and interest in what the other person is telling you.

 - Posture: Sitting too erect and "at attention" can put someone off and make them feel uncomfortable.
 It projects a formality that is appropriate in the military but not as much in civilian life.
 Your posture should communicate confidence and approachability to new people and situations.